AxelWar/mean-crud-01/README.md

 # CRUD Full Stack

-This project porpuse is to practice MEAN programming using MongoDB, Express, Angular and NodeJS following the Udemy course of [Tomas Ruiz Diaz](https://www.udemy.com/course/crud-productos-stack-mean/)
+This project purpose is to practice MEAN programming using MongoDB, Express, Angular and NodeJS following the Udemy course of [Tomas Ruiz Diaz](https://www.udemy.com/course/crud-productos-stack-mean/)

 ## Tech Stack